MIT-Emerging-Talent/ET6-CDSP-group-20-repo/collaboration/retrospectives/3_data_analysis.md

   the technical details, and I'll need their feedback to ensure the narrative I've constructed resonates with a general audience and that we all present it as a cohesive unit.

+### Individual Retrospective Aziz Azizi

+* **What Went Well (My Wins)**

+  * Team Engagement:

+    It was motivating to see different members contributing distinct pieces to the analytical puzzle.
+While we worked asynchronously, I appreciated how ideas from others often sparked new directions in my own work.
+For example, building on the BERTopic pipeline and layering VADER sentiment analysis allowed me to uncover nuanced emotional themes in reviews that might have otherwise gone unnoticed.
+I hope that the final presentation will capture the richness of these shared efforts.

+  * Tool Mastery & Technical Confidence:
+    On a personal level, this was the phase where I truly developed comfort with complex tools like BERTopic, VADER, and TF-IDF visualizations.
+    Troubleshooting issues like MIME rendering, kernel mismatches, and formatting errors in Jupyter helped me better understand the mechanics behind data science environments.
+It felt good to go from struggling with basic errors to being able to debug, configure, and successfully visualize emotional patterns in the app reviews.

+* **What Could’ve Gone Better**
+  * Complexity Over Clarity:
+    At times, we leaned toward overly advanced techniques when simpler ones would’ve been more effective and inclusive for all team members.

+  * Unclear Task Distribution:
+    We didn’t define individual responsibilities clearly early on, which led to duplicated efforts in some places and last-minute crunch in others.
+I found myself scrambling to finalize plots and clean up notebooks late in the process, which could have been avoided with better upfront planning and more frequent check-ins.